ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/1-installation.md

 ## Automated Installation

 The automatic installer for your operating system should work for the majority of people.
-If you’re using a school computer that disallows installing programs, or have other issues with the installer, you can use the instructions below to perform a manual installation.
-Then, make sure to read the section on [Security](./security).
+Then, make sure to read the section on [Security](./security) to understand how to adjust your macro security settings for use with Verbatim.

+On a PC, you also likely want to download the Plugins installer to automatically install all Verbatim [plugins](../advanced/plugins) at once, including the Vebratim Timer, OCR, search and more.

 On Mac, you may need to allow the installer to run as an unidentified developer.
 After running the installer, go to the apple menu, System Preferences - Privacy & Security, and grant an exception for the Verbatim installer.